DBoo92/317Hardware/index.md

 ### November 11, 2019 - Enclosure Design

 I designed the middle section of my case which will be enclosed by acrylic plates on the top and bottom.
+I created this design from scratch using OpenSCAD.
 This piece has been sent out for 3D printing.

 View 1:
 Front cutout - USB and ethernet ports, Side cutout  - USB-C power, HDMI, and audio ports